-Contours drawn on the regional water table are shown in figure 5.
+Contours drawn on the regional water table are shown on plate 1.
 In general, the water table beneath the Rexburg Bench slopes northwestward toward the alluvial plain.
-The water table slopes westward and southwestward beneath the central alluvial plain and the Snake River Plain.
-In the western part of the report area, the water-table gradient is mostly less than 1.5 feet per mile.
+The water table beneath the central alluvial plain and beneath the Snake River Plain slopes westward and southwestward.
+In the western part of the report area the water-table gradient is mostly less than 1.5 feet per mile.
 The gradient is greater in the eastern part and is as much as 5 feet per mile east of Newdale and St. Anthony.

-In the proposed reservoir area and in the adjacent uplands, the position of the water table cannot be determined satisfactorily from the available data.
-Diamond drill holes on the upland at the Fremont damsite (fig. 5) indicate that ground water occurs at about 5,030 feet above mean sea level on the south side of the Teton River and at about 4,995 feet on the north side of the river.
+In the proposed reservoir area on the Teton River and in the adjacent uplands, the position of the water table cannot be determined satisfactorily from the available data.
+Diamond-drill holes on the upland at the Fremont damsite (pl.
+1) indicate that ground water occurs at about 5,030 feet above mean sea level on the south side of the Teton River and at about 4,995 feet on the north side of the river.
 The altitude of the river surface at the damsite is about 5,030 feet.
-The water level in drill hole 7 (fig. 5), about 10 miles upstream from the damsite and on the south side of the river such a side of the river, opposite drill hole 7, stands at about 4,970 feet.

-Water levels in irrigation wells 2 to 3.5 miles north of the damsite stand at about 5,000 feet in the wells farthest from the river, and at 4,865 (in well 7N-41E-24dcl) to 4,900 feet in the wells nearest the river.
-These wells were drilled from 235 to 640 feet below the water level (altitude at bottom of deepest well, 7N-42E-6ddl, is 4,355 feet).
+The water level in drill hole 7 (pl.
+1), about 10 miles upstream from the damsite and on the south side of the river stands at about 5,000 feet; and the water level in drill hole 8, on the north side of the river, opposite drill hole 7, stands at about 4,970 feet.
+Water levels in irrigation wells 2-3.5 miles north the damsite stand at about 5,000 feet in the wells farthest from the river, and at 4,865 (in well 7N-41E-24dc1) to 4,900 feet in the wells nearest the river.
+These wells were drilled from 235 to 640 feet below the water level (altitude at bottom of deepest well, 7N-42E-6dd1, is 4,355 feet).
 Water levels in stock and domestic wells north of the reservoir site range from about 5,140 feet near the river to about 5,380 feet several miles northeast of the reservoir site.

 The altitude of water levels in four wells south of the reservoir site ranges from 4,865 to 5,370 feet.
-Water-level altitudes, rounded to the nearest 5 feet, are shown on the water-table contour map (fig. 5).
+Water-level altitudes, rounded to the nearest 5 feet, are shown on the water-table contour map (pl.
+1).

-The data suggest that the water levels in wells 7N-41E-24dcl, 6N-42E-5bdl, 7N-43E-32bcl, and drill hole 8 coincide with the altitude of the regional water table, but the water in most wells and drill holes is perched above the regional water table, and that the river also is perched above the regional water table.
-If these indications are correct, then the river is perched an average of about 150 feet above the regional water table from the damsite at least as far upstream as drill hole 8.
+The data suggest that the water levels in wells 7N-41E-24dc1, 6N-42E-5bd1, 7N-43E-32bc1, and drill hole 8 coincide with the altitude of the regional water table, but that the water in most wells and drill holes is perched above the regional water table; the data also suggests that the river is perched above the regional water table.
+If these indications are correct, then the river is perched an average of about 150 feet above the regional water table at the damsite and at least as far upstream as drill hole 8.
 The foregoing suggests that interconnection between the perched water table and the regional water table must be very poor.